 We are committed to working with those who seek to transform their relationship to money and with those who seek to redefine the core assumptions of our economic and financial systems.
 We strive to lead by example.

-We co-create RSF Social Finance with our stakeholders: staff, board, investors, donors, borrowers, grantees, asset managers, partners, and friends.
+We co-create RSF Social Finance by engaging with our stakeholders: staff, board, investors, donors, borrowers, grantees, asset managers, partners, and friends.
 Through listening, we try to discern what is being called for next in a spirit of service.
 Long-term relationships are of primary importance.
 We place high value on intention.

 Building trust begins with transparency.
 We set expectations with clients as clearly as possible.
 We are open in reporting our results.
 We take the time to be honest with fellow staff and board members, including difficult conversations when appropriate.